Johns Hopkins Hospital: Operations

 The hospital occupies approximately 20 of the 60 buildings on the Johns Hopkins Medical Campus.
 The complex has over 80 entrances and receives 80,000 visitors weekly.
 It houses over 1,000 beds and has a staff of over 1,700 doctors with over 30,000 total employees.

 From 1982 to 1992, then CEO Robert Heyssel established the hospital's first Oncology Center, the Nelson Patient Tower, the Clayton Heart Center and the Johns Hopkins Outpatient Center which bears Heyssel's name.
 In May 2012, the Johns Hopkins Hospital opened two new towers as part of a major campus redevelopment effort.
 The opening of the new $1.1 billion Charlotte R. Bloomberg Children's Center tower and the new Sheikh Zayed Tower marked the highpoint of this effort.
 In addition to the main hospital, the system operates four other hospitals and several outpatient care facilities in the Baltimore and Washington metro areas and All Children's Hospital in St. Petersburg, Florida.
 In May, 2019, the hospital completed an $80 million expansion project at its Green Spring Station campus in Brooklandville, Maryland, offering out-patient surgery, imaging, and oncology treatment at the 3-story, 100000 sqft Pavilion III.

-Johns Hopkins also provides remote consultations worldwide through the Grand Rounds platform, and uses the same platform to help patients find the ideal specialist for their unique needs.
+Johns Hopkins also provides remote consultations worldwide through the Grand Round platform, and uses the same platform to help patients find the ideal specialist for their unique needs.

-Johns Hopkins Children’s Center
+Johns Hopkins Children's Center

-Johns Hopkins Children’s Center (JHCC) is a nationally ranked, pediatric acute care children's teaching hospital located in Baltimore, Maryland, adjacent to Johns Hopkins Hospital.
-The hospital has 196 pediatric beds and is affiliated the Johns Hopkins School of Medicine.
+Johns Hopkins Children's Center (JHCC) is a nationally ranked, pediatric acute care children's teaching hospital located in Baltimore, Maryland, adjacent to Johns Hopkins Hospital.
+The hospital has 196 pediatric beds and is affiliated with the Johns Hopkins School of Medicine.
 The hospital is the flagship pediatric member of Johns Hopkins Medicine and is 1 of 2 children's hospital in the network.
 The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout Baltimore and the wider United States.
-Johns Hopkins Children’s Center also sometimes treats adults that require pediatric care.
-Johns Hopkins Children’s Center also features one of the only ACS verified Level 1 Pediatric Trauma Centers in the state.
+Johns Hopkins Children's Center also sometimes treats adults that require pediatric care.

+Johns Hopkins Children's Center also features one of the only ACS verified Level 1 Pediatric Trauma Centers in the state.
 The hospital is directly attached to Johns Hopkins Hospital and is situated near the Ronald McDonald House of Maryland.

 Rankings

-The Johns Hopkins Hospital was ranked as the top overall hospital in the United States for 21 consecutive years by U.S. News & World Report until 2012, when it moved to 2nd place behind the rise of the Massachusetts General Hospital.
+Johns Hopkins Hospital was ranked as the top overall hospital in the United States for 21 consecutive years by U.S. News & World Report until 2012, when it moved to second place behind Massachusetts General Hospital in Boston.
 In 2013, it was reinstated as the top hospital in the United States.
-In the 2016-2017 Best Hospitals edition, Johns Hopkins ranks 3rd nationally.
+In the 2016-2017 edition, Johns Hopkins ranks third-best nationally.